mixefy/apigee-emulator-targetservers/README.md

 # apigee-emulator-targetservers
-Minimal PoC for using emulator with targetservers question
+Minimal PoC for using emulator with targetservers question.

-Trying to use TargetServers to decouple concrete endpoint URLs from TargetEndpoint configurations, as specified here: https://cloud.google.com/apigee/docs/api-platform/deploy/load-balancing-across-backend-servers
+Trying to use TargetServers to decouple concrete endpoint URLs from TargetEndpoint configurations, as specified here: https://cloud.google.com/apigee/docs/api-platform/deploy/load-balancing-across-backend-servers .

-When developing locally using VSCode plugin.
-Apigee runtime version: 1.6.1, I'm getting "plpain HTTP request was sent to HTTPS port" when trying to hit HTTPS backends.
+When developing locally using VSCode plugin, I'm getting "plain HTTP request was sent to HTTPS port" when trying to hit HTTPS backends.

+This is working fine when deploying to apigee.google.com.
+However, when developing locally using VSCode plugin, I'm getting "plain HTTP request was sent to HTTPS port" when trying to hit HTTPS backends.

+Apigee emulator runtime version: 1.6.1.

-Restarting the emulator didn't help.
+Restarting/resetting the emulator doesn't help.

 [apiproxies/sample-v1/apiproxy/targets/default.xml](./src/main/apigee/apiproxies/sample-v1/apiproxy/targets/default.xml):